-Cork, Cloyne and Ross is a Diocese – the most southerly of the twelve dioceses of the Church of Ireland.
+Cork, Cloyne and Ross is a Diocese – the most southerly of the eleven dioceses of the Church of Ireland.

 A ‘Diocese’ or ‘See’ is a regional or geographical grouping of parishes and ministries – clergy and lay people – under the care of a bishop.

 The Church of Ireland:

 - is part of the worldwide Anglican Communion which has 85 million members in 165 countries.

 - is an apostolic church, maintaining an unbroken link with the early apostles and drawing on the apostolic faith in its teaching and worship.

 - is able to trace its roots to the earliest days of Irish Christianity.